 - Telephone conversations and email enquiries are very welcome.

 - Visits to the school will be possible throughout the year.

-- Fully completed application form with two referees identified.
+Fully completed teaching post application form with two referees identified.

-- Paid training fortnight for successful candidates prior to a September start (though this may be negotiable depending upon circumstances).
+Paid training for successful candidates prior to a September start (though this may be negotiable depending upon circumstances).

-We are always happy to receive enquiries even if this it is outside of a deadline.
+We are always happy to receive enquiries even if this is outside of a deadline.